125+ web files in a constantly

 simples, many fine tall cedars, an innumerable number of palmettos, many

 mulberry trees and wild olives.
-This encouraged them later to "grow a
+This encouraged them later to "grow (as

-fine quantity of white, red, and orange-coloured potatoes,
+fine quantity of white, red, and orange-coloured potatoes (originally from

 sugar cane, indigo, parsnips, very large radishes, American bread-fruit,